I. Do Not Change Jobs or Become Self-Employed

 VI.
 Do Not Finance Furniture

 You may end up sleeping on a blow-up mattress for a while, but please, please, don't forego your opportunity to close on your house because of financing furniture.
 Just like financing a car, financing furniture (no matter how little the amount might seem in comparison to your home purchase) is another liability.
-Your credit is re-pulled before closing and having new debts show up could cause a delay in closing -- or worse, not closing at all.
+Your credit is re-pulled before closing and having new debts show up could cause a delay -- or worse, not closing at all.

 VII.
 Do Not Originate Credit Inquiries